 # Selling

-2. Withdraw into the underlying basket of assets
+2. **Withdraw** into the vault's underlying basket of assets.

-3. Trade the basket of assets into a single token and receive the token
+3. **Swap** the basket into your chosen token and receive it.

 ## Liquidity

-Trades when selling source liquidity from the entire network using DEX aggregators.
-This is so sells can be executed at size with low slippage.
+Sells source liquidity from across the network using [DEX aggregators](/resources/glossary.md#dex-aggregator), so larger trades can execute with low [slippage](/leveraged-tokens/slippage.md).

-When slippage is set to auto, the trade will be simulated at the lowest possible slippage, then dynamically increased slowly until the trade can go through.
-Once the trade can pass, the transaction is sent to your wallet for approval.
+When slippage is set to auto, the trade is simulated at the lowest possible slippage, then increased gradually until it can go through.
+Once it can execute, the transaction is sent to your wallet for approval.

-Some vaults introduce withdrawal liquidity.
-Withdrawal liquidity is liquidity that can be withdrawn instantly.
-Sells that are larger than the immediate withdrawal liquidity can still be done with an **on-demand sell.**
+Some vaults hold only part of their value as instantly **withdrawable liquidity**.
+A sell larger than the available withdrawal liquidity can still be completed with an **on-demand sell**.

 ---